CVS Caremark ups outlook, grabs Walgreen patrons

 (Reuters) - CVS Caremark Corp (CVS.N) raised its full-year forecast on Wednesday after reporting a sharp rise in first-quarter sales as the drugstore operator and pharmacy benefits manager continued to win over former patrons of Walgreen Co WAG.N stores.

-CVS, which operates the CVS drugstore chain and the CVS Caremark pharmacy benefits management business, said net revenue rose 19.9 percent to $30.8 billion in the quarter, helped by an 8.4 percent increase in sales at drugstores open at least a year and more business from Medicare recipients.
+CVS, which operates the CVS drugstore chain and the CVS Caremark pharmacy benefits management business, said sales rose 19.9 percent to $30.8 billion in the quarter, helped by an 8.4 percent increase in sales at drugstores open at least a year and more business from Medicare recipients.

 CVS Chief Executive Larry Merlo told Reuters that the boost from his rivals’ fallout could be long lasting.